-The opening hours of VSS as detailed in ‘contact us’ indicates that the office is only open on weekdays (Monday to Friday 8:30am to 5pm).
-Other facilities such as VSS website is however available 24/7.
+The opening hours of VSS as detailed in ‘Access’ above indicates that the office is only open during normal office hours.
+Other facilities such as VSS website and social media platforms are however available 24/7.

-VSS can be accessed via this website, social media (facebook, twitter, instagram, linkedIn), and by telephone or post.
-Any hard copies of material can be obtained by contacting Chris Seel, Head of Operations & Compliance on 0161 478 4040 or email: email@example.com
+VSS can be accessed by web here, telephone or post directed to our head office address on page 3.
+Any hard copies of material can be obtained by contacting Julie Duckett, Head of Operations on 0161 478 4242 or by email request at: firstname.lastname@example.org

-Information, advice and guidance services, promote the value of learning, are accessible to all learners and provide them with the help they need to enter and progress in learning and work.
+IAG services, promote the value of learning, are accessible to all service users and will provide you with any additional help you need to enter and progress in learning and work (outside of our service offer).
 VSS do not claim to be the experts, but we will endeavour to guide you to the information you require.

 How you can help us to improve the service

 We value your comments and suggestions.
-Our contact feedback form gives you the opportunity to tell us what you think, what you like, dislike, and what we could improve upon.
-In giving us feedback, you will help us to tailor our services to more closely meet your needs.
+Our webpage contact form found here, gives you the opportunity to tell us what you think, what you like, dislike, and what we could improve upon.
+In giving us feedback, you will help us to tailor our services to more closely meet yours and future learners’ needs.

-All Learners are given a feedback questionnaire for completion at the end of their learning programme, however additional hard copies of this form can be obtained from our Head Office, or by requesting one through your dedicated Assessor.
+All Learners are given a feedback questionnaire for completion at the end of their learning programme, however additional hard copies of this form can be obtained from our Head Office address or can be requested by email at email@example.com.

 How we handle complaints and compliments

-VSS has in place a complaints procedure, details of which can be found by clicking on this link.
-The Complaints form gives you the opportunity to tell us where we have failed to meet your needs, or conversely you can compliment us where we have excelled in your expectations.
-The Complaints and Compliments form is available on the website by clicking here.
+VSS has in place a complaints procedure, details of which are included on the website by clicking here and are also detailed in this booklet.
+Complaints give you the opportunity to tell us where we have failed to meet your needs, or conversely you can complement us where we have excelled in your expectations.
+You can make a complaint using the webpage contact form found here.